Skip to content

 • pk - point-kernel reference value.

-• buildup - build-up factor (mc / pk).
+• buildup - build-up factor (mc / pk; dimensionless ratio, never affected by scaling).

 • optical_thickness - total optical thickness (float).